Last Updated: January 2023

 But it’s also not a traditional approach to teaching – which I love.
 I hated traditional piano lessons for that exact reason – it was boring and I wanted to get right to playing.

 At Deviant Noise, we really prefer self-study courses to private tutors, especially when you’re first starting out on an instrument.
-We’ve reviewed many piano lessons, and can say Piano For All is a great program.
-It might even overtake my favorite lesson – HearAndPlay’s “Secret’s to Playing Piano by Ear.”
+We’ve reviewed many piano lessons, and can say Piano For All is a decent program.
+But it just can’t overtake my favorite “play by ear” piano lessons – HearAndPlay’s “Secret’s to Playing Piano by Ear.”

-I don’t know how often the material is updated (probably not often – if at all) but that’s since the information is always relevant (and will be for the foreseeable future).
+I don’t know how often the material is updated (probably not often – if at all) but that could be because the existing information is always relevant (and will be for the foreseeable future).
+But in terms of updated styles of playing (i.e. rhythms) I think a lot more could be done.

-But, overall, as you read in our review of piano for all, it will help you become a seasoned pianist regardless of your skill level.
-If you want to learn how to play the piano right away, without wasting any time, get this program!
+But, overall, this program will help you become a seasoned pianist regardless of your skill level.
+If you want to learn how to play the piano right away, without wasting any time, consider this program!